OzBena/ArtGalleryChat/README.md

 # Art Gallery Chat

-This React and Node.js application fetches photos from the Node.js server and lets users talk and interact with eachother.
+This React application present art gallery photos to users and them chat and interact with eachother through the Node.js server.
 The application was made as a home assignment for a previous interview.